tavmurphy1/HashMap-ADT-Implementation/README.md

 This is an implementation two forms of Hashmap ADT, utilizing Separate Chaining and Open Addressing collision handling, respectively.

 This project does not utilize any pre-built Python data structures such as lists or dictionaries.

-Instead The Hashmap ADT is built using custom DynamicArray, StaticArray, and LinkedList ADTs built from scratch.
+Instead the Hashmap ADT is built using custom DynamicArray, StaticArray, and LinkedList ADTs built from scratch.

 This implementation supports both: